PlanesLab/q2-metnet/README.md

 - `differentialReactions`, which computes a differential activity analysis about any kind of reaction for the different conditions under analysis;
 - `differentialExchanges`, which computes a differential activity analysis about exchange reactions for the different conditions under analysis;
 - `differentialSubSystems`, which computes a differential activity analysis about subsystems for the different conditions under analysis;
+- `differentialClasses`, which computes a differential activity analysis about classes of exchanges for the different conditions under analysis;
 - `plotClusteMap`, which permits to visualize different samples by a hierarchically-clustered heatmap;
 - `plotPCA`, which allows to visualize different samples by conducting a Principal Component Analysis;
 - `plotBoxplot`, which generates boxplot of both reaction or subsystem scores to visualize differences between conditions.